 The curriculum is individualized, with a foundation in age-appropriate natural history, geography and history, science, technology, math, literature, writing, music and the arts.

-Led by educational coaches, students follow an individualized program.
 The school coach, student, and parents work together to build a program around the student’s needs and interests and the available classes at the center.

 A variety of resources and learning methods are available to students, and teachers and educational coaches work with individual students to identify and pursue the most appropriate method for the student and topic.
 Group classes, independent study, on-line learning, audio classes, open university classes, games, research, group projects, field trips, special guests and instructors, virtual field trips, interviews, simulations, project-based learning challenges, are just some of the possible sources of learning that students can chose to engage with.

 Core subjects such as English, Science, Social Studies and foreign language are offered in a class format for students.
 Options are available for individual learning if desired.

 Our staff ensures that each student is engaged with a well-rounded curriculum with emphasis on the key academic areas: English language and literature; history, social studies and geography; mathematics and problem solving; science, natural history and ecology.
 We also ensure students engage in experiences that teach engineering and technology, languages, life skills, art and music, collaborative work, health, goal-setting, time management, and more.

 We utilize tools derived from project-based learning, agile methodologies, brain and learning research, and consensus group process.
 We also use community resources and the internet to match learners with engaging experiences.